Coaching (see below)

 A more detailed explanation of coaching is provided below.

 As both a coach and strategist, my desire is to help ministry leaders become CHAMPIONS for Christ.
 I want to be the friend that sticks closer than a brother.
 If you are hurting, lonely, frustrated, or just stuck, please call me.
 If nothing else, I WILL PRAY WITH YOU!

 When most of us hear the word “coach” we think of sports.
 Maybe you immediately thought of your favorite SEC coach, running up and down the sideline, shouting across the field, throwing headsets on the ground, hopefully getting a Gatorade shower after a victory.
 Uh… no. We’re not talking about sports.
 We’re talking about winning the world by making disciples and enlarging the kingdom of God.

-The term “coaching” most likely originated around 1830 at Oxford University.
+The term “coaching” probably originated around 1830 at Oxford University.
 When one student helped another student prepare for and pass an exam, he was said to have “carried” or “coached” him.
 It did not become associated with sports until much later.